 Frank takes an active leadership role in the community, having served on the boards of directors of Communities in Schools of Brunswick County, the North Brunswick Chamber of Commerce and as president of the Leland Area Rotary Club.
 He has also served on the Brunswick Community College Small Business Center Advisory Committee, chaired the Boy Scouts’ 2010 and 2011 fundraising breakfasts in Leland and served on the executive board of the Cape Fear Council, Boy Scouts of America.

-Professionally, Frank is president of Pioneer Strategies, a public relations and marketing communication agency he founded in August 2001.
+Professionally, Frank is president of Pioneer Strategies, a public relations and strategic communication agency he founded in August 2001.
 He received both the N.C.
 State University Communication Alumni Circle’s Outstanding Alumni Achievement Award and the Triangle Business Journal’s “40 Under 40″ leadership award in 2006.
-He recently self-published his first novel, After the Republic.
+Heself-published his first novel, After the Republic, in 2015 and is nearing completion of the sequel.

 Frank is an avid sports fan (Go Wolfpack!) and enjoys fishing, reading, movies and relaxing on the beach.
-Frank is an active member of Northside Baptist Church.
+He is a member of Northside Baptist Church.